Unlock the City: Enjoy Dubai Tourism with a Rental Car in 2024

-Within five decades Dubai has made an incredible transition from a humble fishing village to the world's favorite commercial hotspot.
-Every year the city welcomes twenty million visitors from all over the world to marvel at its glorious architectural feats and cosmopolitan glory.
+Within five decades, Dubai has made an incredible transition from a humble fishing village to the world's favourite commercial hotspot.
+Every year, the city welcomes twenty million visitors from all over the world to marvel at its glorious architectural feats and cosmopolitan glory.
 Extravagance and luxury lend a distinct charm to the Grand Dubai experience.
-The city boasts of towering skyscrapers, beautiful stretches of beaches, magnificent hotels and bars while retaining its traditional and cultural essence.
-Dubai's public transport system is undoubtedly one of the best, its fully automated metro system being one of the world's largest.
+The city boasts towering skyscrapers, beautiful stretches of beaches, and magnificent hotels and bars while retaining its traditional and cultural essence.
+Dubai's public transport system is undoubtedly one of the best, with its fully automated metro system being one of the world's largest.
 Yet most residents and tourists find there's nothing better than exploring the city in rental cars.

 - Taxis do provide an end-to-end ride, unlike metros and buses, but their prices can take a toll on your budget if you have to use them quite often.

-- A single 20mins trip can cost you 50 AED.
-Rental cars start from 80 AED (21 USD) per day.
-What most people don't realize is that driving on the immaculate roads of Dubai is in itself a rich experience.
-It allows exploring hidden treasures of the city that may not be found on travel blogs and maps.
+- A single 20-minute trip can cost you 50 AED.
+Rental cars start at 80 AED (21 USD) per day.
+What most people don't realise is that driving on the immaculate roads of Dubai is in itself a rich experience.
+It allows for exploring hidden treasures of the city that may not be found on travel blogs and maps.
 The well-maintained highways, effective road laws, and hefty penalties make the drive safe.

-- Exotic cars are a usual sight on the road.
-Here tourists can fulfill their most outrageous desires of owning the latest models of fancy cars for a day.
+- Exotic cars are a common sight on the road.
+Here, tourists can fulfil their most outrageous desires of owning the latest models of fancy cars for a day.

 - Riding in a luxury car around the affluent suburbs is the icing on the cake.
-Rental companies provide all sorts of cars to meet the budget of their customers: regular, luxury, vintage.
+Rental companies provide all sorts of cars to meet the budgets of their customers: regular, luxury, and vintage.
 Now let's embark on an unforgettable journey.

 Read Also: How to Apply Dubai Visa Online

 The first thing you would naturally want to see would be the Burj Khalifa.
-This architectural marvel standing 828m tall is the tallest building in the world and dominates the skyscraper-filled skyline.
+This architectural marvel, standing 828 metres tall, is the tallest building in the world and dominates the skyscraper-filled skyline.
 The observation deck offers a splendid bird-eye perspective.
 However, Khalifa's record will soon be defeated by Dubai's Creek Tower, another ambitious engineering venture in progress

 Read Also: Dubai Visa Application Form

-Palm Jumeirah is one of Dubai?s most aspiring projects.
+Palm Jumeirah is one of Dubai's most aspiring projects.
 This artificial island is known to be the world's largest.
 The island resembles a palm tree from overhead.
-It harbors an array of majestic hotels and affluent villas.
-Aqua Venture Park, Royal Atlantis, Lost Chambers Aquarium are some notable tourist spots.
-The 52nd floor of the Mariot Harbor Hotel offers a wonderful view of the island.
+It harbours an array of majestic hotels and affluent villas.
+Aqua Venture Park, Royal Atlantis, and Lost Chambers Aquarium are some notable tourist spots.
+The 52nd floor of the Mariot Harbour Hotel offers a wonderful view of the island.

-The garden is the world's largest flower garden, expanding over 72,000 square meters with 45 million flowers.
-The miracle garden is indeed a miracle, almost making you forget you are in the middle of a desert with its lush greenery and breathtaking splendor.
+The garden is the world's largest flower garden, expanding over 72,000 square metres with 45 million flowers.
+The miracle garden is indeed a miracle, almost making you forget you are in the middle of a desert with its lush greenery and breathtaking splendour.
 It welcomes visitors from mid-November to mid-May.
-The Guinness World Record-breaking floral rendition of Airbus A380 superjumbo aircraft is the most noteworthy site besides the Butterfly Garden, Disney Avenue, and Floral Clock.
+The Guinness World Record-breaking floral rendition of an Airbus A380 superjumbo aircraft is the most noteworthy site besides the Butterfly Garden, Disney Avenue, and Floral Clock.

 Read Also: 90 Days Dubai Visa

-The Al Bastakiya Neighborhood presents a glimpse into the pre-modernization era when wind towers (rudimental air conditioning structures) made the skyline instead of skyscrapers.
+The Al Bastakiya Neighbourhood presents a glimpse into the pre-modernization era when wind towers (rudimental air conditioning structures) made the skyline instead of skyscrapers.
 The Majlis Gallery and Al Serkal Cultural Foundation hold many early Arabic engineering marvels.
-The 18th century quarter is also the home to-supposedly-the oldest building in Dubai: the Al Fahidi Fort, where presently the Dubai Museum is located.
-The astounding evolution of the city, from a fishing village to a futuristic metropolis is shown by the historical artifacts and archaeological findings displayed in the museum.
+The 18th-century quarter is also home to supposedly the oldest building in Dubai: the Al Fahidi Fort, where presently the Dubai Museum is located.
+The astounding evolution of the city, from a fishing village to a futuristic metropolis, is shown by the historical artefacts and archaeological findings displayed in the museum.

 Read Also: Dubai Business Visa Guide

-Driving along The Sheikh Zayed Road, the main thoroughfare running through downtown, with the mesmerizing Dubai Skyline in the background, is more than anyone can ask for.
+Driving along Sheikh Zayed Road, the main thoroughfare running through downtown, with the mesmerising Dubai Skyline in the background, is more than anyone can ask for.
 The glorious skyscrapers can be seen brushing shoulders with each other from here.
 The eight-lane highway offers a great vantage point.
-The Dubai World Trade Centre along with numerous malls and other remarkable landmarks stands proudly on the main artery of Dubai.
+The Dubai World Trade Centre, along with numerous malls and other remarkable landmarks, stands proudly on the main artery of Dubai.

-Located on Jumeirah Road is another sky-soaring wonder: the 321 m Burj al-Arab, the world's tallest and most expensive hotel, perched on its own artificial island.
-Those who can?t afford a stay in the luxurious suits can certainly experience its rich ambiance by having dinner at the underwater Al-Mahara restaurant or lunch at California-style fusion restaurant Scape.
-Do visit Sky View Bar at the tip of the hotel to catch staggering panoramic views.
+Located on Jumeirah Road is another sky-soaring wonder: the 321-meter Burj al-Arab, the world's tallest and most expensive hotel, perched on its own artificial island.
+Those who can't afford a stay in the luxurious suites can certainly experience its rich ambiance by having dinner at the underwater Al-Mahara restaurant or lunch at the California-style fusion restaurant Scape.
+Do visit the Sky View Bar at the tip of the hotel to catch staggering panoramic views.

 Read Also: Dubai Visa For Jordan Citizen

-The favorite place of art fanatics and connoisseurs would be Alserkal Art District, the vibrant creative conclave of the city.
-The place houses contemporary art galleries, arts organizations, artisanal workshops, fashion and accessory boutiques, restaurants, and cafes making it a vibrant blend of art, music, fashion, and food.
+The favourite place of art fanatics and connoisseurs would be the Alserkal Art District, the vibrant creative conclave of the city.
+The place houses contemporary art galleries, arts organisations, artisanal workshops, fashion and accessory boutiques, restaurants, and cafes, making it a vibrant blend of art, music, fashion, and food.
 Besides established galleries like Ayyam Gallery, Green Art Gallery, and The Third Line, you will find small art startups showcasing street art and local talent and nurturing communities of visual and performing artists.

 Read Also: 14 Days Dubai Visa

 The Emirates maritime history, early Arabic architecture, and pearl diving traditions enchant many tourists.
-At the Heritage and Diving village, you would get to witness the ancient crafts of weaving, embroidery, and pottery in their former glory.
+At the Heritage and Diving Village, you would get to witness the ancient crafts of weaving, embroidery, and pottery in their former glory.
 Their products can be purchased as souvenirs of a bygone era.
-There is a string of local shops where traditional clothes, pearl jewelry, pots, and baskets can be purchased.
+There is a string of local shops where traditional clothes, pearl jewellery, pots, and baskets can be purchased.
 Cultural performances, camel rides, and exotic dishes add a cherry to the top of the experience.
-You can also gain knowledge about the 7000 years old pearl diving industry
+You can also gain knowledge about the 7,000-year-old pearl diving industry

 This museum highlights and provides insight into Dubai's historic role as a trade link between the east and the west.
 It exhibits the beauty and bounty of all ancient civilizations.
-Artifacts from the Ubaids, Babylonians, Greeks, Romans, and other civilizations that had passed by the region are displayed here.
-A large number of letters from different travelers, explorers, kings, traders, autographs, manuscripts are also put on display.
-Annexed to it are Rare Books and Manuscripts Museum and the Armory Museum.
+Artefacts from the Ubaids, Babylonians, Greeks, Romans, and other civilizations that passed by the region are displayed here.
+A large number of letters from different travellers, explorers, kings, traders, autographs, and manuscripts are also put on display.
+Annexed to it are the Rare Books and Manuscripts Museum and the Armoury Museum.

 Read Also: Theme Parks in Dubai?

-The mosque is one of the most iconic landmarks of Dubai and adds to the collection of the city's astounding architectural specimens.
-The mosque has the capacity to hold 1200 visitors.
-Carved entirely in white stone, with intricately designed twin-minarets, the mosque boasts of a sacred beauty that gets more accentuated by dusk.
-The tours organized by Sheikh Mohammed Centre for Cultural Understanding helps tourists to comprehend and appreciate The Emirati culture and tradition better
+The mosque is one of the most iconic landmarks in Dubai and adds to the collection of the city's astounding architectural specimens.
+The mosque has the capacity to hold 1,200 visitors.
+Carved entirely in white stone with intricately designed twin minarets, the mosque boasts a sacred beauty that gets more accentuated by dusk.
+The tours organised by Sheikh Mohammed Centre for Cultural Understanding helps tourists better comprehend and appreciate Emirati culture and tradition.

 Located in downtown Dubai, the Dubai Opera is the city's most robust entertainment hub.
 It hosts a wide range of operas, theatricals, musical and cultural performances, and comedy nights.
 With the capacity to hold 2000 people, Dubai Opera entertains tourists and locals throughout the year with astonishing performances by local as well as international artists.